Arcade video game: Action

 The term "arcade game" can refer to an action video game designed to play similarly to an arcade game with frantic, addictive gameplay.
 The focus of arcade action games is on the user's reflexes, and many feature very little puzzle-solving, complex thinking, or strategy skills.
 These include fighting games often played with an arcade controller, beat 'em up games including fast-paced hack and slash games, and light gun rail shooters and "bullet hell" shooters with intuitive controls and rapidly increasing difficulty.

-Many arcade combat flight simulators have sophisticated hydraulic motion simulator cabinets, and simplified physics and handling.
+Many arcade combat flight simulation games have sophisticated hydraulic motion simulator cabinets, and simplified physics and handling.
 Arcade flight games are meant to have an easy learning curve, in order to preserve their action component.
 Increasing numbers of console flight video games, such as Crimson Skies, Ace Combat, and Secret Weapons Over Normandy indicate the falling of manual-heavy flight sim popularity in favor of instant arcade flight action.

 A modern subgenre of action games called "hack and slash" or "character action games" represent an evolution of traditional arcade action games, and are sometimes considered a subgenre of beat 'em up brawlers.
 This subgenre of games was largely defined by Hideki Kamiya, creator of the Devil May Cry and Bayonetta franchises.